documentcloud/pdfshaver/Readme.md

 # N.B.
 THIS IS A WORK IN PROGRESS

-Shave pages off of PDFs as images
+Shave pages off of PDFs as images.

 ### Examples